xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Common configuration/Add scheduling resources.md

 **Note:**

 -   Currently only East China 2 support odps\_sql/odps\_MR/Shell/ synchronization tasks by using costum sheduling resources.
 In other regions only syschronization task support costum sheduling resources.
--   Admin permission is required to customize some files running on a resource group, for example, calling shell files, SQL on custom ECs in a shell script task that you write yourself documents, etc.
+-   Admin permission is required to customize some files running on a resource group, for example, calling shell files, SQL on custom ECS in a shell script task that you write yourself documents, etc.

 ## An ECS instance must be used to import commands. {#section_rp5_qp5_q2b .section}